Directional tests in Gaussian graphical models: Simulation studies

 \section{Simulation studies}

-The performance of the directional approach in terms of covariance selection for Gaussian graphical models is examined here through several simulation-based experiments.
-The focus of the first scenario is put on a small graph with $q=4$ nodes, as in \citet[Section 4]{erik96}.
-Figure \ref{fig3} displays the two models under comparison which differ only by $d=2$ edges.
-Monte Carlo simulations are based on $100\,000$ samples of size $n=7$ generated under the null hypothesis.
-The empirical $p$-value distribution of the tests based on $w(\psi_0)$, $w^*(\psi_0)$, $w^{**}(\psi_0)$ and the directional procedure is shown in the left plot of Figure \ref{fig4} with respect to the reference uniform distribution, zooming on the interval $(0, 0.1)$.
+The performance of the directional approach in terms of covariance selection for Gaussian graphical models is examined here through simulation-based experiments.
+In the first scenario the focus is on a small chordal graph with $q=6$ nodes, similar to that in \citet[Ex.
+7.3]{dawid93}.
+The two models under comparison, differing only by $d=3$ edges, are presented in Figure \ref{fig1}.
+Monte Carlo simulations use $100\,000$ samples of size $n=8$ generated under the null hypothesis.
+The empirical $p$-value distribution of the tests based on $w(\psi_0)$, $w^*(\psi_0)$, $w^{**}(\psi_0)$ and the directional procedure is shown in the left plot of Figure \ref{fig2} with respect to the reference uniform distribution, zooming on the interval $(0, 0.1)$.
 The right plot compares the relative errors of the three most accurate methods.
-Despite the simplicity of the example, the likelihood ratio statistic leads to too many rejections of the null hypothesis, as $n$ is relatively small.
-The higher-order modifications remedy this, yet the superiority of the directional approach is particularly evident in terms of relative error.
-The inferential benefits of our approach over these likelihood-based competitors, however, will be clearer in the next settings with higher magnitudes of $q$ and $d$.
+Despite the simplicity of the example, the likelihood ratio statistic leads to too many rejections of the null hypothesis because $n$ is relatively small.
+The higher-order modifications remedy this, yet the directional approach allows an exact control of the size of the test, up to numerical and Monte Carlo errors.